duluthmachineworks/CompressorESP/README.md

 ## How does it work?

-This library allows you to create a *compressor* object with the following features:
+This library allows creates a *compressor* object with the following features:
 - The main contactor to control the motor
 - A solenoid-controlled unloader valve which takes the place of a mechanical unloader valve
 - A motor temperature sensor for thermal overload sensing